 GUIDELINES FOR COMBINED/ACCELERATED BACHELORS TO MASTERS PROGRAMS

 NDSU offers combined/accelerated programs of study in a variety of academic disciplines.
 These programs provide an opportunity for highly-qualified students to earn both a bachelor’s and master’s degree in a cost-effective, high-quality and timely manner.
+The disciplines indicated at the link are currently available as combined/accelerated programs where requirements for each have been agreed upon by the faculty.
+Students may also apply to a master’s program in a different department to create an educational pathway that best suits their professional aspirations.

 The following guidelines set the minimal expectations for combined/accelerated students and programs.
 Academic departments may set more stringent standards.